kaushikreddy/Med_Reasoning_AMP/README.md

 Overview
 --------

 This project demonstrates **how to fine-tune a language model using GRPO (Group Relative Policy Optimization)** specifically for medical reasoning tasks.
 By leveraging custom reward functions and a specialized medical reasoning dataset, we transform a general-purpose language model into a domain-specific medical reasoning model.
+Note that the information provided here is intended solely for educational purposes and cannot substitute for professional medical advice.

 * * * * *